react-native-oh-library/usage-docs/en/react-native-barcode-builder.md

 > [!TIP] If the value of **HarmonyOS Support** is **yes**, it means that the HarmonyOS platform supports this property; **no** means the opposite; **partially** means some capabilities of this property are supported.
 The usage method is the same on different platforms and the effect is the same as that of iOS or Android.

-该库为 UI 组件库，通过配置 Properties 标签，实现对应的功能。
+This library is a UI component library that achieves corresponding functions by configuring the Properties tag.

 | Name       | Type     | Description                                                                                      | Required | Platform    | HarmonyOS Support |
 | ---------- | -------- | ------------------------------------------------------------------------------------------------ | -------- | ----------- | ----------------- |